Hubble's Law in Heavy Ion Collisions: Conclusions

 \section{Conclusions}

-The evolution of the `microscopic' Hubble parameter is obtained for~Au+Au collisions at~$\sqrt{s_{NN}} = 7.8$~GeV and impact parameters~$b = 2.5$, 5.0, 7.5, and 10~fm, separately for pions and nucleons.
-It is qualitatively different for longitudinal and transverse directions.
+The evolution of the ``microscopic'' Hubble parameter is obtained for~Au+Au collisions at~$\sqrt{s_{NN}} = 7.8$~GeV and the impact parameters~$b = 2.5$, 5.0, 7.5, and 10~fm separately for pions and nucleons.
+It is qualitatively different for the longitudinal and transverse directions.

-For the longitudinal expansion a ballistic motion with shifted initial time moment is observed after the separation out of the residuals of the collided nuclei, both for pions and nucleons at all impact parameters.
-This is in line with previous investigations~\cite{Inghirami:2021zja, Tsegelnik:2022eoz}.
+For longitudinal expansion, ballistic motion with a shifted initial time moment is observed after separation of the residuals of the collided nuclei for both pions and nucleons at all impact parameters.
+This is in line with the previous investigations~\cite{Inghirami:2021zja, Tsegelnik:2022eoz}.
 The time shift is the same for pions and nucleons and is close to the moment of maximal particle yields.

-Before the separation of the nuclei, the evolution of the `microscopic' Hubble parameter is different for pions and nucleons and slightly depend on impact parameter.
+Before the separation of the nuclei, the evolution of the ``microscopic'' Hubble parameter is different for pions and nucleons and slightly depends on the impact parameter.
 The obtained values of the Hubble parameter here are in the interval $0.4 - 1.2$~(fm/$c$)$^{-1}$.
-For pions the evolution can be described with inverse cubic function.
-For nucleons such parametrization is valid only up to~$t \sim 4$~fm/$c$.
-There is an indication, that the evolution of the `microscopic' Hubble parameter starts from the same point~(the same time moment and the same value of~$H_z$) for both types of particles at all impact parameters.
-However this statement should be checked in more details.
+For pions, the evolution can be described by the inverse cubic function.
+For nucleons, such parametrization is valid only up to~$t \approx 4$~fm/$c$.
+There is an indication that the evolution of the ``microscopic'' Hubble parameter starts from the same point~(the same time moment and the same value of~$H_z$) for both types of particles at all impact parameters.
+However, this statement should be checked in more details.

-Our results for nucleons are compared to solution of non-relativistic equations of hydrodynamics for isentropically expanding nucleon sphere~\cite{Bondorf:1978kz}.
-Both results are close to each other before the maximal overlapping moment and after $t \sim 4.5$\,fm/$c$~(if one uses the estimate from~Eq.\,(\ref{eq::Hz_bs}) as the initial time moment in~Eq.\,(\ref{eq::H_Bondorf})).
+Our results for nucleons are compared with the solution of nonrelativistic equations of hydrodynamics for an isentropically expanding nucleon sphere~\cite{Bondorf:1978kz}.
+Both results are close to each other before the maximal overlapping moment and after $t \approx 4.5$\,fm/$c$~[if one uses the estimate from~Eq.\,(\ref{eq::Hz_bs}) as the initial time moment in~Eq.\,(\ref{eq::H_Bondorf})].